Ikergune/firos/README.md

 POST /whitelist/remove
 ----------------------

-This api removes whitelist elements the format is the next one:
+This API removes elements from the *whitelist*.
+The format is as follows:

 ``` javascript
 {